Dr Jason Grafmiller

 - PhD in Linguistics, 2013, Stanford University

 - BA with distinction in Linguistics, 2006, The Ohio State University

-I joined the Department of English Language and Applied Linguistics in June 2017.
+I joined the Department of English Language and Linguistics in June 2017.
 Before coming to the University of Birmingham, I was a postdoctoral fellow in the Quantitative Lexicology and Variational Linguistics (QLVL) research unit in the Department of Linguistics at the University of Leuven (KU Leuven), Belgium.

 At the undergraduate level in academic year 2017-18, I will be teaching the modules Research Skills in English Language and Sounds, Structures, and Words.
 At the postgraduate level, I’ll be teaching the Sociolinguistics and English as an International Language modules.